 This is a common misconception that JEE aspirants have.
-It’s true that you need to practice on diverse variety of questions in order to understand all possible applications and questions.
+It’s true that you need to practice a diverse variety of questions in order to understand all possible applications and questions.
 But often it is seen that students try to jump to questions after completing the theory and concepts in hurry.
 This is highly not advisable.
 Jumping to questions directly in hurry will lead to weak concepts and you will also not be having clarity while solving the questions.
-Before you move to the questions, ensure you have well understood the concepts, formulas and applications of the various topics.
+Before you move to the questions, ensure you have well understood the concepts, formulas, and applications of the various topics.
 A wrong concept misleads the understanding.
 The pattern of JEE focuses on testing your conceptual ability.
-If you don’t have through concepts it will be difficult to solve the questions in exam when questions are mingled up from all the chapters.
+If you don’t have thorough concepts it will be difficult to solve the questions in the exam when questions are mingled up from all the chapters.
 There is nothing worse than a sharp image of a fuzzy concept.

 6. I can compensate the weaker subject by doing well in my stronger one